restorecommerce/identity-srv/README.md

 #### ConfirmEmailChange

 Used to confirm the user's email change request.
 The input is a `io.restorecommerce.user.ConfirmEmailChange` message and the response is a `google.protobuf.Empty` message.
-If the received activation code matches the previously generated activation code, the value assigned to the `email_new` property is then assigned to the `email` property and `email_new` is set to null.
+If the received activation code matches the previously generated activation code, the value assigned to the `new_email` property is then assigned to the `email` property and `new_email` is set to null.

 `io.restorecommerce.user.ConfirmEmailChange`